Catholic–Eastern Orthodox relations

 The Catholic Church and Eastern Orthodox Church broke communion during the East–West Schism of 1054.
 While an informal divide between the East and West existed prior to the split, these were internal disputes, under the umbrella of the recognised “one, holy, catholic and apostolic Church” of the Nicene Creed.
 It is only after the formal schism of the 11th century that two, distinct churches are seen to exist, and thus commence relations.
 The split has, on both sides, been immensely lamented, for it defeats the exhortation of Jesus Christ “that they may all be one" (John 17:21).
 The anguish over the past has spurred both sides, particularly in recent decades, to work towards restoring Christian unity through ecumenical efforts.

 Relations between the East and West have warmed over the last century, as both churches embrace a dialogue of charity.
-The Second Vatican Council (1962-1965) ushered in a new era of relations for the Roman Church towards the Orthodox Church, fondly describing the Orthodox as “separated brethren” with valid sacraments and an apostolic priesthood.
-The Orthodox Church, on the other hand, encouraged local churches to prepare for future dialogue in the Third Pan-Orthodox Conference in Rhodes (1964), and has since engaged in several ecumenical efforts with the Vatican.
+The Second Vatican Council (1962-1965) ushered in a new era of relations for the Roman Church towards the Eastern Orthodox Church, fondly describing the Orthodox as “separated brethren” with valid sacraments and an apostolic priesthood.
+Likewise, the Eastern Orthodox Church encouraged local churches to prepare for future dialogue in the Third Pan-Orthodox Conference in Rhodes (1964), and has since engaged in several ecumenical efforts with the Vatican.
 Significantly, in 1965 Pope Paul VI and Ecumenical Patriarch Athenagoras I of Constantinople jointly lifted the mutual excommunications of 1054.
-More recently, in November 2019, the current Patriarch of Constantinople, Patriarch Bartholomew, has stated he believes Orthodox re-union with the Catholic Church is inevitable.
+In November 2019, the current Ecumenical Patriarch of Constantinople, Bartholomew I, stated that in his view, the reunification of the Eastern Orthodox and Catholic churches is inevitable.